ly4467/TACTICAL/README.md

 ## Usage

-How to reproduce the experimental results
+To reproduce the experimental results, two steps are necessary: the mutation process and addressing research questions (RQs).

 ### Mutation Process
 - The user-specified configuration files are stored under the directory `test/config/`.
 Replace the paths of `TACTICAL` in user-specified file under the line `addpath 1` with their own path.
-Users can also specify other configurations, such as bugset budget.
+Users can also specify other configurations, such as bugset and budget.
 - Navigate to the directory `test/`.
 Run the command `python valFL.py config/[benchmark]/[configfile]`.
 - Now the executable scripts have been generated under the directory `test/scripts/`.
 - Users need to edit the executable scripts permission using the command `chmod -R 777 scripts/*`.
 - Users need to run the script by using the command `./scripts/[scriptname]`.
-After mutation processed, mutation results data are stored in the `result/`.
+After the mutation is performed, mutation results data are stored in the `result/`.

 ### RQs
 - After all benchmarks mutation processed, open the `src/preprocess.m` by using matlab.
 Users can change the path of data or the auto mode into manual mode, and run the analyzing progress.
 First, set `automode=1` in the `src/preprocess.m` file and run the analysis.
 All temporary data files are in the `[dataFolder]/[benchmarkdataname]/transDataProcessed`.